stephen010x/avr-env/README.md

 ### The current program
 The current program that is running on-top of this runtime environment is the actual assignment.
 The task is to read analog input from a potentiometer, and then map and output that range to light up 4 individual led's to indicate the position of the knob.

-Implementing this required interfacing with the arduino's ADC hardware through the memory mapped IO registers.
+Implementing this required interfacing with the Arduino's ADC hardware through the memory mapped IO registers.

 Pictures of this are provided below, but unfortunately there is no video demonstrating the potentiometer program in action.